-The above discussion assumes the static expectation on the marginal return on assets.
+The above discussion assumes a static expectation on the marginal return on assets.
 That is, it assumes that constant rates of economic growth or marginal return on assets continue over time.
-Indeed, Shibuya (1992) assumes that marginal return on
+Indeed, Shibuya (1992) assumes that marginal return on assets is constant over time in order to compute the DEPI with readily available data.